 As stated, the former is a diet.
 The latter is a lifestyle.
 Both have different variations, e.g., vegetarians can wear fur and leather, or can exclude only red meat from their diet and include fish and dairy.

-So I think we can conclude that the definition of vegetarianism is rather loose.
-Also, there are countries and regions where it is very difficult to live a life as a vegetarian or vegan because of harsh weather (Can’t live without wool or fur) or simply because in some countries it’s hard to get vegan products (You cannot live only on vegetables, pretty obvious.)
+So I think we can conclude that the definition of vegetarianism is slightly loose.
+Also, there are countries and regions where it is very difficult to live a life as a vegetarian or vegan because of harsh weather (Can’t live without wool or fur) or only because in some countries it’s hard to get vegan products (You cannot live only on vegetables, pretty obvious.)

 Now, veganism alone is a whole different story.
 Vegans, do not consume animal products including even eggs and honey and do not buy fur, leather or silk or other animal products.
 There may be vegans who do not care much about clothes items, but I have yet to see those kinds of vegans.